 </connection_0d>

-Solid Rivets
+Solid rivets

 Solid rivets require a pre-drilled hole.
 They can be found in many similar forms, with a cap on one end.
 The other end deforms when it is pushed from the other side.

 Shafts of solid rivets are typically solid, but can be designed differently in detail, as shown in Figure 13: